 You should start your job search before your separation from the military.
 However, most employers won’t be able to hire you until you have officially separated from the military.
-That said, it doesn’t hurt to lay the groundwork and start the application and interviewing process.
+It doesn’t hurt to lay the groundwork and start the application and interviewing process.

-Be sure to verify there are no conflicts of interest with your applications and that you aren’t in a position that being hired by a certain civilian company shortly after your military exit will raise eyebrows.
-If in doubt, check with your JAG office to ensure you won’t be crossing any boundaries (this is most common for senior enlisted or senior officers, but may also play a role for those who had a role in contracting, purchasing, or other career fields).
+Be sure to verify that there are no conflicts of interest with your applications and that you aren’t in a position where being hired by a civilian company shortly after your military exit will raise eyebrows.
+If in doubt, check with your JAG office to ensure you won’t be crossing any boundaries (this is most common for senior enlisted or senior officers but may also play a role for those who had a role in contracting, purchasing, or other career fields).

 Finally, take advantage of hiring programs.
 Many large corporations have some variation of a “military green to corporate gray” program for recruiting former military members.
 There are also local, state, and federal programs to help veterans find civilian employment.

 Your military service may entitle you to Veterans Preference Points, which may be awarded to certain veterans for their military service.
 Civilian agencies typically award Preference Points to veterans who served in named conflicts or those who have a VA service-connected disability rating.